 Religious Education and Collective Worship

 Religious Education is provided in school under guidelines set out in the 1988 Education Reform Act and in accordance with statutory requirements.
 The approach used is multicultural and multi-faith with a emphasis on Christianity.
 The school has no affiliation to any religious denomination and follows programmes of study approved locally by the Standing Advisory Council for Religious Education (SACRE).
 All pupils follow these programmes of study throughout Key Stage 3 and Key Stage 4.
-At Key Stage 4 all pupils complete a short or full course GCSE in Religious Studies.
+At Key Stage 4 all pupils complete a full course GCSE in Religious Studies or Equlaity and Diversity NCFE qualification.

 Any parent who wishes to exercise their rights under the 1998 Act to withdraw their child from Religious Education lessons or the daily act of collective worship is asked to contact the Headteacher in writing.